- 2022 Election Results:

 The qualifications for Town Council member at the time of his or her election shall be as follows:

-Each candidate shall notify the Mayor in writing of his or her candidacy for the office of Town Council member.
+Each candidate shall notify the Town Manager or designee in writing of his or her candidacy for the office of Town Council member.
+At that time, the candidate shall fill out and file with the Town Manager or designee, the Ethics Form in Appendix B of this Charter.

-All such notifications of candidacy must be filed in the Town office during the regular business hours of the Town on or before the close of business on the first Friday in the month of February; and thereupon it shall be the duty of the Mayor to have a list of all candidates so filed with him printed in a newspaper of general circulation in the Town of Millville at least fifteen (15) days prior to the date of the said Annual Municipal Election next ensuing; and, in the discretion of the Town Council, the Secretary may post a list of names of all candidates designating the office sought by each candidate in at least five (5) public places in the Town, such public places to be designated by the Town Council.
-One of the said public places shall be in or outside the Town Hall of The Town of Millville.
+All such notifications of candidacy, consent to the required background check, and the completed Ethics Form, along with the Certificate of Intention or a Statement of Organization, must be filed with the Town Manager or designee during the regular business hours of the Town on or before the close of business on the first Friday in the month of February; and thereupon it shall be the duty of the Town Manager or designee to have a list of all candidates so filed printed in at least one (1) newspaper of general circulation in the Town of Millville at least fifteen (15) days prior to the date of the said Annual Municipal Election next ensuing; and, in the discretion of the Town Council, the Secretary may post a list of names of all candidates designating the office sought by each candidate in at least five (5) public places in the Town and on the Millville Town website.
+One of the public places shall be in or outside the Town Hall of the Town of Millville.

 The procedure for holding the Annual Municipal Election shall be as follows:

-At such Annual Municipal Election, every person, male or female, who shall have attained the age of eighteen (18) years on the date of the said Annual Municipal Election and who shall be a bona fide (primary) resident of The Town of Millville shall have one (1) vote.
+At such Annual Municipal Election, every person, male or female, who shall have attained the age of eighteen (18) years on the date of the said Annual Municipal Election and who shall be a bona fide resident of the Town of Millville shall have one (l) vote.